RedPillNow/polymerts-doc-generator/README.md

 ***
+## Reporting Bugs

+Please use the [Issues](https://github.com/RedPillNow/polymerts-doc-generator/issues) link in this project.
+Be descriptive, provide any errors that may have been produced, a snippet of the code that caused the error and if possible how to reproduce the issue.

+## Contributing

+Pull Requests are welcome, encouraged and greatly appreciated.
+When contributing, please follow the same coding style present in the project.
+Also, if relevant, please provide comments to your changes.
+If your Pull Request is addressing a feature request or issue, please include the issue # in the commit.
+For example "Fixes issue: #123".

 ## Future Directions

 After some conversations with the team this may be a good starting point for converting a PolymerTS/Polymer 1.x component to a PolmerTS/Polymer 2.x component.
 Also, converting to Polymer 2.0 should not be that big of a leap.
 We will just need to change the toMarkup of the models as long as the future PolymerTS 2.x maintains a similar structure.